CosmoStat/shapepipe/docs/pipeline_tutorial.md

 As mentioned above, to classify objects we use the spread-model.
 Now we have all the informations we need to compute it.
 Here is a commented example config file for the pipeline :

+This is needed to compute the weighted average of the PSF, which will be compared to the object image for the spread model computation.

+> Note: This is an approximation of the effective PSF on the stack.
 ```ini
 [SPREAD_MODEL_RUNNER]